Go Back Email Link

 • Add the butter to a heavy-bottomed pan and heat until just melted.

-• When the sugar has melted and the mixture is bubbling nicely, add in the condensed milk.
+• Once the mixture is bubbling and the sugar has melted, add the condensed milk.

-• Whisk constantly on a medium heat for about 4-5 minutes, until the mixture has a good bubble going and steam appears.
-Remove from the heat.
+• Whisk constantly over medium heat for 4–5 minutes, until the mixture is bubbling steadily and steaming.

 Chocolate Ganache:

-• Add the butter and milk to a pan and heat until the liquid starts a gentle rolling boil.
+• Heat the butter and cream in a pan until it reaches a gentle rolling boil.

-• In the meantime, chop all the chocolate, including 80g (2¾ oz) Rolos (or similar) into small pieces and add to a deep bowl.
+• Meanwhile, chop all the chocolate—including 80g (2¾ oz) of Rolos (or similar)—into small pieces and place in a heatproof bowl.

-• Pour over the cream/butter mixture and leave for around 5 minutes.
+• Pour the hot cream mixture over the chocolate and leave it to sit for 5 minutes.

-• Leave for a short while before pouring over the cooled pie.
+• Allow to cool slightly before pouring over the cooled caramel layer.

 Notes